 Cats spend the vast majority of their day asleep or relaxing in the warmth.
-The position that a cat adopts for a nap says a lot about how they’re feeling and whether they’re comfortable.
-Whether your feline is curled into a ball of sleeping on their back, there is always a reason.
+The position that a cat adopts for a nap says a lot about how she’s feeling and whether she’s comfortable.
+Whether your feline is curled into a ball or sleeping on her back, there’s always a reason.

-This position comes with certain responsibilities.
-They are placing their trust in you, and expect you to respect this unwritten agreement.
-If you touch your cat’s belly, or frighten them in any way, it could damage your bond.
-Let’s look more closely at why cats sleep on their back.
+Your cat is placing her trust in you and expecting you to respect this unwritten agreement.
+If you touch your cat’s belly, or frighten her in any way, it could damage your bond.

 - 1 Why Cats Rest on Their Backs

 - 2 Is It Safe for a Cat to Expose Their Belly?